azizjalelb/icmdocs/enghub/ServiceDocs/TSGs/ChangeGuard/ArcusSdkLatency.md

 In case restart of the pods in the cluster is needed, this can be done *either* by:
 - Stopping and starting the AKS cluster (*THIS WILL TRIGGER DOWNTIME* of the whole cluster)
 - *OR*
-- Restarting each service deployment using the command `kubectl rollout restart deployment my-deployment`.
+- Restarting each service deployment using the command `kubectl rollout restart deployment deployments/[DEPLOYMENT_NAME] -n [NAMESPACE]`.
 This command needs to be repeated for each impacted deployment/service.
+For PROD: kubectl rollout restart deployment deployments/changeassessment-deployment -n changeguard-ns

 Test everything to see if the problem is resolved.
 Steps: